M7OCM/890-II/README.md

 For old PCB 2.0 model see [here](https://github.com/M7OCM/890)

-M7OCM v2.1.7+ PCB 2.1 Firmware based on Open Edition Firmware Community [OEFWCOM](https://github.com/OEFW-community/RT-890-custom-firmware)
+M7OCM v2.1.7+ PCB 2.1 Firmware based on Open Edition Firmware Community.

 This is a personal project for my use primarily.
 Unfortunately, I cannot accomodate feature requests due to time constraints - this is just a hobby I do for fun (joke).
 Its "as is".
 If you don't like it, or it doesn't perform to your expectations don't use it or join forces - fork your own version, modify mine or start from scratch; code freely available here: